Tesla Powerwall 3 Price, Installation Costs & Grants UK

 Property complexity

-Older homes — particularly Victorian terraces and properties with complicated consumer unit arrangements — take longer to wire correctly.
-A property needing a new consumer unit or a higher-rated supply sits toward the upper end.
+However, older homes — particularly those with complicated consumer-unit arrangements — take longer to wire correctly.
+As a result, a property needing a new consumer unit or a higher-rated supply sits toward the upper end.

 Whether you need backup

-Adding a backup Gateway for whole-home or partial backup during a power cut increases the cost.
-Some homeowners choose the non-backup configuration to reduce the upfront price while keeping the day-to-day savings.
+However, adding a backup Gateway for whole-home or partial backup increases the cost.
+By contrast, some homeowners choose the non-backup configuration to reduce the upfront price while keeping the day-to-day savings.

 Solar at the same time, or a retrofit

-Installing the Powerwall 3 alongside a new solar system lets it use its built-in inverter directly (DC-coupled), which is efficient.
-Retrofitting onto an existing system with a separate inverter works too, in AC-coupled mode, but the design differs.
+However, installing the Powerwall 3 alongside new solar lets it use its built-in inverter directly (DC-coupled), which is efficient.
+Retrofitting onto an existing system works too, in AC-coupled mode, but the design differs.

 Location and access

-- 0% VAT: residential battery storage qualifies for 0% VAT until 31 March 2027, after which VAT is expected to return at 5% rather than the standard rate.
-This applies automatically — you do not need to apply.
+- 0% VAT: residential battery storage qualifies for 0% VAT until 31 March 2027, after which VAT returns at an expected 5% rather than the standard rate.
+This applies automatically.

-- Smart Export Guarantee (SEG): you can earn for surplus electricity exported to the grid.
-Rates vary by supplier, and a battery changes how much you export versus store.
-Ofgem publishes the scheme rules.
+- Smart Export Guarantee (SEG): you earn for surplus electricity exported to the grid.
+Ofgem publishes the scheme rules, and a battery changes how much you export versus store.

 ★★★★★ Trustpilot

-“Solar4Good provided excellent service from beginning to end within two weeks.
-Their advice guiding me through the best suitable panels and battery for now and the future was excellent.”
+“Solar4Good provided excellent service from beginning to end.
+Their advice on the best panels and battery for now and the future was excellent.”

 — Verified customer